How to Become a Teacher in Florida

-Complete Your Education Requirements for Teaching in Florida
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Florida

-To become a certified educator in Florida, one must have a minimum of a Bachelor's Degree and complete a state-approved teacher education program from an accredited institution of higher education.
+To become a certified educator in Florida, you must have a minimum of a bachelor's degree within a state-approved teacher education program from an accredited institution of higher education.

 Complete a Teacher Preparation Program